brian-villanueva/aws-hard-limits/README.md

-# "What is the hard limit for this in AWS?"
+# What is the hard limit for this quota in AWS?

 **The goal of this project is to provide a CLI to supplement the Service Quotas API/CLI, so that hard limits can be checked